carpentries-lab/good-enough-practices/README.md

 ## Maintainer(s)

-We are developing this lesson in 2021, led by a team from [Edinburgh Carpentries](https://edcarp.github.io/).
+We are developing this lesson in 2023, led by a team from [Edinburgh Carpentries](https://edcarp.github.io/).
 This lesson development is being led by the ED-DaSH consortium at The University of Edinburgh, as a collaboration between [BioRDM](https://www.ed.ac.uk/biology/research/facilities/research-data-management) and [Edinburgh Carpentries](https://edcarp.github.io/).
 Ed-DaSH is supported by the "Data driven life science skills development - equipping society for the future" UKRI-MRC grant MR/V039075/1.

 Current maintainers of this lesson are

 * Edward Wallace @ewallace
-* Tomasz Zielinski @tzielins
-* Andrew Romanowski @aromanowski
+* Alison Meynert @ameynert

 ## Authors